Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Limitations and Future Work

 \section{Limitations and Future Work}

+This paper is a \emph{first iteration} on a fundamental algorithmic family - exact Bayesian filters as parallelisable sequence-modelling primitives - and we deliberately start from the simplest possible assumptions: diagonal, linear time-invariant (LTI) dynamics with a linear-Gaussian observation model.
+Accordingly, the focus is to isolate what the Bayesian filtering update contributes in a minimal but impactful setting; most experiments use shallow configurations rather than deep, large-scale pretraining, and we do not claim state-of-the-art performance on web-scale corpora, very long-context regimes, or open-ended generative benchmarks.

+This minimal starting point yields a clear capability profile. \textsc{KLA} is already directly usable where its strengths are structural: state tracking and permutation composition, associative recall (MQAR), and, as a single drop-in block, complementing attention in a hybrid with gains that carry over to zero-shot commonsense reasoning.
+Its current headroom lies in standalone long-context retrieval and raw next-token quality, which we attribute to the deliberately minimal, time-invariant dynamics of this first iteration; relaxing these assumptions is a natural direction for future members of the family.

-We have not explicitly used the posterior covariance for applications where uncertainty quantification may be critical (e.g., epistemic prompt uncertainty, hallucination detection, and OOD prompt detection), which are likely areas where \our could excel; we leave this for future work.
-The focus of this work is to evaluate \textsc{KLA} as a \emph{sequence-modelling primitive} and to isolate what the Bayesian filtering update mechanism contributes in a minimal but impactful setting.
-Accordingly, most experiments use shallow configurations rather than deep, large-scale pretraining.
-We therefore do not claim state-of-the-art performance on web-scale corpora, very long-context regimes, or open-ended generative benchmarks.
-Scaling \textsc{KLA} to such settings, as a probabilistic LLM, is left for future work.
+We have also not explicitly exploited the posterior covariance for applications where uncertainty quantification may be critical (e.g., epistemic prompt uncertainty, hallucination detection, and out-of-distribution prompt detection), which are likely areas where \our could excel; we leave this for future work.
+Finally, because the underlying state-space formulation is inherently continuous, a promising direction is to move beyond the language domain to vision and multimodal foundation models over continuous modalities, where an explicit belief-state uncertainty may be especially natural.